Regina Song: Early life and education

-Currently, Song is part of the inaugural intake at the University of the Arts Singapore, studying towards a Bachelor of Arts in music.
+Song is part of the inaugural intake at the University of the Arts Singapore, where she is studying for a Bachelor of Arts in music as of 2024.

 Career

-On 10 September 2021, Song made her music debut with the release of her single titled LUCAS.
+On 10 September 2021, Song made her music debut with the release of her single titled "LUCAS".

-In 2023, Song signed with PARKA, and began releasing singles from March 2023 to June 2024.
+In 2023, Song signed with PARKA, and released singles from March 2023 to June 2024.

 On 3 March 2024, Song was the opening act for the Singapore leg of the Grentperez growing up? tour.

-On 14 June, she released her debut album titled fangirl, garnering more than 1 million streams, and was invited to perform in the live music segment of the 2024 Singapore Night Festival.
+On 14 June 2024, she released her debut album titled fangirl, and she was invited to perform in the live music segment of the 2024 Singapore Night Festival.
 As part of the I Play SG Music campaign, some songs from the album were broadcast daily in Mass Rapid Transit stations operated by SMRT Trains and in Marina Bay Sands.
+To date, the album has received more than 60 million streams on Spotify.

+In 2025, Song was the only Singaporean nominee at the 2025 Music Awards Japan.